johanthoren/check_macos_updates/README.md

   -V, --version              Print version
 ```

-Use together with nrpe or similar.
+Use together with nrpe or similar, preferably with [Opsview](https://www.itrsgroup.com/products/infrastructure-monitoring).